bellentani/figma-analytics/README.md

 - **Data Sorting**: Components are sorted alphabetically, with those starting with the "🚫" emoji listed at the end.
 - **Detailed Debugging**: The `--debug` option allows you to see the full API responses for troubleshooting purposes.

+## Prerequisites
+- **Node.js**: Make sure you have Node.js installed.
+- **Figma API Token**: You need a Figma API token with the appropriate permissions (`library_analytics:read`).
+[Generate Figma API Key](https://www.figma.com/developers/api#access-tokens)

+## Notes
+- Ensure your Figma account has access to the files being queried, as the script respects the permissions of the user making the API request.
+- The API responses are paginated, and the script automatically handles pagination if there are more than 1,000 components.

+## License
+This project is licensed under the MIT License.

 ## [FUTURE] Project Structure

 To improve maintainability and scalability, the project is organized into several modules, each handling a specific responsibility.